 Since 1997, Steele has curated several thematic exhibitions exploring topics of sexuality, gender, and identity, including The Corset: Fashioning the Body (2001) and Gothic: Dark Glamour (2008).
 Together with senior curator, Fred Dennis, she organized the pioneering exhibition A Queer History of Fashion: From the Closet to the Catwalk (2013), which was the first exhibition to explore the significant contributions to fashion made by the LBGTQ community over the past 300 years.

-MFIT will celebrate its anniversary with the following events that will take place throughout 2019:
+MFIT celebrated its anniversary with the following events that took place throughout 2019:

 - Exhibitionism: 50 Years of The Museum at FIT (February 8–April 20)

-Exhibitionism celebrates the 50th anniversary of what Michael Kors calls “the fashion insider’s fashion museum” by bringing back 33 of the most influential exhibitions produced since 1971.
-More than 80 looks, taken entirely from the museum’s permanent holdings, will be on display.
+Exhibitionism celebrated the 50th anniversary of what Michael Kors calls “the fashion insider’s fashion museum” by bringing back 33 of the most influential exhibitions produced since 1971.
+More than 80 looks, taken entirely from the museum’s permanent holdings, were on display.

 - Exhibitionism: 50 Years of The Museum at FIT Talk and Tours (February 27, March 11, April 10)

 Talk and Tours are a popular part of MFIT’s Fashion Culture programming.
-These tours provide an opportunity to learn more about the various fashion exhibitions featured.
-Reservations are required.
+These tours provided an opportunity to learn more about the various fashion exhibitions featured.

 - Exhibiting Fashion: The 21st MFIT Fashion Symposium (March 8)

-The symposium will explore the history of fashion exhibitions, different ways of exhibiting fashion, and how to assess the success of a particular exhibition.
-This event will be livestreamed.
+The symposium explored the history of fashion exhibitions, different ways of exhibiting fashion, and how to assess the success of a particular exhibition.
+This event was live streamed.

 - Fashion as Cultural Heritage (March 14)